Muv Cannabis Dispensaries of Florida

 Cannabidiolic acid (CBDA), is a cannabinoid found in cannabis.
 CBDA is the chemical precursor to cannabidiol (CBD).
 Cannabidol is derived through the process of decarboxylation.

-Cannabidiolic Acid is also said to help with:
+Cannabidiolic acid is also said to help with:

-• Anti-Nausea
+• Anti-tumor

-• Anti-Tumor
+• Anti-inflammation

-• Anti-Inflammation
+• Anti-seizure

 Consumers have access to CBDA-rich products, including CBD extract.
 CBDA is available in many cannabis products, such as CBDA capsules and CBDA tinctures.
 Users ingest or add oils to food and drinks or take tinctures sublingually.